 So, what exactly does an SPF record do after checking the return-path?
-Well, it verifies whether the sender’s email address is registered in the SPF record.
-If so, the email will be reflected in the ‘inbox;’ otherwise, it’ll be labeled as ‘spam.’
-In some cases, a receiver’s mailbox will completely reject its entry.
+It verifies whether the sender’s email address is registered in the SPF record.
+If so, the email will be reflected in the ‘inbox;’ otherwise, it’ll be labelled as ‘spam.’
+In some cases, a receiver’s mailbox will altogether reject its entry.

 What are the Limitations of SPF?

 We’ve discussed what an SPF record is and how it works, but there are some limitations that you should be aware of.

 - One of the most significant limitations of an email SPF record is its inability to validate the ‘From’ header.
 The ‘From’ header is displayed mostly as the sender’s email address.
 So, instead, it uses the ‘Envelope From’ to check the DNS record.

 - SPF doesn’t work with forwarded emails as the ‘forwarder’ becomes the new ‘sender.’
 So, there’s no technique to determine what an SPF record does for forwarded emails.
 This lets malicious actors scam people.

 - SPF doesn’t have a reporting mechanism, which makes it harder to maintain.

 While SPF is a helpful email security protocol, more is needed to secure your domain entirely.
 Fortunately, you can implement DMARC.
 It’s an advanced authentication standard combining SPF and DKIM for much more robust email domain protection and reporting.